andrewdalpino/MewZoom/README.md

 ![MewZoom Banner](https://raw.githubusercontent.com/andrewdalpino/MewZoom/master/docs/images/mewzoom_v1_banner.png)

-A family of parameter-efficient super-resolution models with cat-like vision and clarity.
+A family of super-resolution models with cat-like vision.
 Pre-trained on a diverse set of high-quality images and fine-tuned with an adversarial network, MewZoom transforms your fuzzy images into crystal-clear high-resolution masterpieces with exceptional realism.
-In addition to upscaling images by 2X, 3X, 4X, or 8X the original size, MewZoom's degradation-aware training enables it to surgically identify and remove blur, noise, and artifacts without removing details.
+In addition to upscaling images by 2X, 3X, 4X, or 8X the original size, MewZoom's degradation-aware training enables it to surgically identify and remove blur, noise, and compression artifacts without removing details.

 ## Key Features

 - **Fast and scalable**: MewZoom incorporates parameter-efficiency into the architecture requiring less parameters than models with similar performance.

-- **Ultra clarity**: In addition to upscaling, MewZoom is trained to predict and remove various forms of degradation including blur, noise, and compression artifacts.
+- **Ultra clarity**: MewZoom is trained to predict and remove blur, noise, and compression artifacts in addition to upscaling.

-- **Full RGB**: Unlike many efficient SR models that only operate in the luminance domain, MewZoom operates within the full RGB color domain enhancing both luminance and chrominance for the best possible image quality.
+- **Full RGB**: MewZoom operates within the full RGB color domain enhancing both luminance and chrominance for the best possible image quality.

 ## Demos